 As of now, the league's stance is that it won't postpone games unless absolutely necessary.
 And so players and coaches are grappling with what it will take to get through the season.

-"As a coach, in somewhat of a traveling bubble, I feel safer than the general public," said Phoenix Suns coach Monty Williams.
+"In somewhat of a traveling bubble, I feel safer than the general public," said Phoenix Suns coach Monty Williams.
 "We get tested every day.
 All of our guys get tested every morning.
 If you don't have the right outcome, you're going to be removed.
 I'm in the safest spot in the world, to be honest with you, because pro sports is taking so many precautions to keep us that way.

 "Unfortunately, guys are getting it around the league.
 It does make you think, I have a family that I'm responsible for.
 You understand my situation.
 If I ever felt like I was going to put them in harm's way, I've got to go stay somewhere else for a few days, or maybe even a few weeks, to keep my family safe."

 Williams spoke Monday about feeling safe in an insulated team environment on the road.
 Since then, the Suns have had three games postponed as a result of contact-tracing concerns.
 They won't be the last team to have its season affected.

 The two arguably safer options seem like non-starters: Pulling the plug on the season would cost everyone too much money, and returning to a bubble is a bridge too far for the mental health of everyone involved.
 As it is, the restrictions the league has in place are hard for some players to swallow, even though they're fully necessary.

 "I live on my phone because I can't interact with people in person," Lillard said.
 "It's definitely tough.
 But if we don't accept that that's the way it has to be, we lose out on a lot of things.
 Our season, our health, our contracts, everything goes downhill if we don't play by these rules.
 We're going to make it work to the best of our abilities."